 - Support workers (in regulated settings)

+These are examples of eligible jobs for the health and care visa UK.
+Each of these roles must correspond to specific occupation codes (SOC codes) as defined by the UK government.
 The key requirement is that your job must appear on the list of eligible SOC codes approved for the health and care visa UK.

 Why Understanding the Requirements Matters